 Revenue Bonds are municipal bonds which are issued to fund a specific revenue generating project.
 In contrast to general obligation bonds which are backed by a taxing power, investors in revenue bonds are paid from the revenues generated from the projects they are issued to fund.
 A wide variety of public projects are funded using revenue bonds, ranging from toll roads and bridges, to water and sewage plants, to hospitals and public universities.
+Should you invest in these bonds?
+Well, unlike general obligation bonds which can be repaid through a variety of tax sources, revenue bond investors can only rely on the project’s income so it is a much more risky investment.
+However, this is compensated by having higher interest rates.

 Here is a video overview of revenue bonds, the text for which you can find below the video.